St. Mary’s Child Center’s mission statement is:

 The St. Mary’s Child Center community strongly believes, as indicated by research, that children who come from differing socio-economic backgrounds and work together exhibit greater academic success.
 In addition, the child’s experience with diversity also facilitates the development of 21st Century skills such as collaboration, leadership, adaptability and initiative.

-In light of our belief in the power of diversity for all children, beginning in 2011, St. Mary’s enrolled children whose families pay tuition at the IPS/Laboratory School and the Thompson building and now offers enrollment for families paying tuition at all four locations.
+In light of our belief in the power of diversity for all children, beginning in 2011, St. Mary’s enrolled children whose families pay tuition at the IPS/Laboratory School and the Thompson building and now offers enrollment for families paying tuition at all locations.

 The Educational Outreach Program provides professional development opportunities for educators who want to learn about our work, especially related to our study of the Reggio philosophy.
 We provide seminars, tours, consultations and presentations to educators.